gdlyan/nocodb-pg-tf/README.md

 - other useful Terraform, Docker and Yandex Cloud code recipes, tips and tricks that you learn on the way

 ## Architecture diagram
-This is how the arhiteture would look like after completion of the module `05 Enable Public Access` of the tutorial
+This is how the architeture would look like after completion of the module [05 Enable Public Access](https://github.com/gdlyan/nocodb-pg-tf/tree/master/05%20Enable%20Public%20Access)
 ```
                           |
             https://nocodb.{your_domain.tld}